Warbo/chriswarbo-net/projects/ivory/index.md

 does not currently include transcendental numbers like τ and 𝑒, or operations like $sin$ and $log$.

-The levels `real`, `number` and `expression` provide no extra values or operations, and act merely as alternative names for the levels above them (`algebraic`, `geometric` and `algebraic-expression`, respectively).
+The levels `scalar`, `nullary` and `expression` provide no extra values or operations, and act merely as alternative names for the levels above them (`algebraic`, `geometric` and `algebraic-expression`, respectively).
 They mark important transitions in the tower, below which some important results can no longer be assumed to hold.
-For example, values above the `real` level can be totally ordered into a "number line", whilst such comparisons don't generally hold for the levels below.
-Applications which need comparable numbers should check if they're `real`, rather than `algebraic`; that way, any extra levels inserted between these in future revisions will be automatically supported.
+For example, values above the `scalar` level can be totally ordered into a "number line", whilst such comparisons don't generally hold for the levels below.
+Applications which need comparable numbers should check if they're `scalar`, rather than `algebraic`; that way, any extra levels inserted between these in future revisions will be automatically supported.

 ## Required Knowledge ##